astroport-fi/astroport-core/contracts/factory/README.md

 ### `update_pair_config`

-Updating code id and fees for specified pair type.
+Updating code id and fees for specified pair type or disable pair configs.
 All fields are optional.

 ```json
 {